This example applies Gotten, a generic model-driven engineering framework for metamorphic testing, to autonomous vehicles.

 |---|---|

-| MR1 | The autonomous vehicle scenario m1 has a higher nominal speed than m2. |
+| MR1 | Scenario m1 has a higher nominal speed than scenario m2. |

 | MR1i = [ (nominalSpeed(m1) > nominalSpeed(m2)) ] | |

-| The time to destination in m2 should be greater than or equal to that in m1, and the distance travelled in m2 should be less than or equal to that in m1. | |
+The time to destination in m2 should be greater than or equal to that in m1, while the distance travelled in m2 should be less than or equal to that in m1. |

 | MR1o = [ (timeToDestination(m2) >= timeToDestination(m1)) and (distance(m2) <= distance(m1)) ] | |

-| MR2 | The autonomous vehicle scenario m1 contains fewer obstacles than m2. |
+| MR2 | Scenario m1 contains fewer obstacles than scenario m2. |

 | MR2i = [ (obstacleCount(m1) < obstacleCount(m2)) ] | |

-| The time to destination in m1 should be less than or equal to that in m2, and the difference in travelled distance should not exceed 15% of the distance in m2. | |
+The time to destination in m1 should be less than or equal to that in m2, and the difference in distance travelled should not exceed 15% of the distance in m2. |

 | MR2o = [ (timeToDestination(m1) <= timeToDestination(m2)) and (distance(m2) - distance(m1) <= 0.15 * distance(m2)) ] | |

-| MR3 | The autonomous vehicle scenario m1 contains fewer waypoints than m2. |
+| MR3 | Scenario m1 contains fewer waypoints than scenario m2. |

 | MR3i = [ (waypointsCount(m1) < waypointsCount(m2)) ] | |

-| The difference in time to destination between m2 and m1 should not exceed 15% of the time to destination in m1. | |
+The difference between the times to destination in m2 and m1 should not exceed 15% of the time to destination in m1. |

 | MR3o = [ (timeToDestination(m2) - timeToDestination(m1) <= 0.15 * timeToDestination(m1)) ] |